Advertisement

 Other areas that hold tarpon this time of year include the jetties near Port Aransas and Port O’Connor along the central coast.
 My first encounter with a big school of tarpon occurred at the Port Aransas jetties, where 25 to 30 fish in the 4- to 6-foot class fed just a few feet off the jetty wall.

-I’d like to tell you I caught one of the six-footers but they didn’t take anything we threw at them.
+I’d like to tell you I caught one of the 6-footers but they didn’t take anything we threw at them.
 We tried everything in our tackle box.
 That’s simply the nature of tarpon: aloof one day and super aggressive the next.

 Surprising numbers of tarpon can also be found from High Island, just north of Galveston, down to Surfside, near Freeport.
 Anglers affectionately call this “Tarpon Alley.’’
 Fishing a mile to 5 miles from the beach can prove productive, if you can get past the sharks and rough seas.
 Anglers often drift live or dead bait — usually mullet, pinfish or sand trout — through schools of menhaden that dominate the area during summer.